Symmetric spaces as adjoint orbits and their geometries: Abstract

 \section{Abstract}

-We realize specific classical symmetric spaces, such as the semi-K\"ahler symmetric spaces due to Berger, as the cotangent bundle of symmetric flag manifolds.
-In particular, such realizations allow us to describe these cotangent bundles' geodesics and Lagrangian submanifolds.
-As a final application, we provide the first examples of vector bundles over simply connected nonnegatively curved manifolds that do not admit (connection) metrics of nonnegative sectional curvature, even though their associated unit sphere bundles do admit such metrics.
-Our examples come from explicit bundle constructions over symmetric flag spaces.
+We realize specific classical symmetric spaces, like the semi-K\"ahler symmetric spaces discovered by Berger, as cotangent bundles of symmetric flag manifolds.
+These realizations enable us to describe these cotangent bundles' geodesics and Lagrangian submanifolds.

+As a final application, we present the first examples of vector bundles over simply connected manifolds with nonnegative curvature that cannot accommodate metrics with nonnegative sectional curvature, even though their associated unit sphere bundles can indeed accommodate such metrics.
+Our examples are derived from explicit bundle constructions over symmetric flag spaces.